Water Quality: Agencies Should Take More Actions to Manage Risks from Harmful Algal Blooms and Hypoxia

 |

-NOAA officials told us that the agency was working with EPA and other members of the interagency HAB and hypoxia working group to develop a national program, including drafting associated goals and identifying resource needs.
-As of April 2024, NOAA and EPA officials developed a draft description of the components of a national program.
-These officials also stated that they plan to include information about the national program structure and resource needs in the next national assessment of HABs and hypoxia mandated by the Harmful Algal Bloom and Hypoxia Research and Control Act of 1998, as amended, which is expected to be completed in December 2024.
-We will continue to follow up on the agencies' efforts and progress.
+NOAA and EPA officials said that the IWG is working to develop a national program, including drafting associated goals and identifying resource needs.
+As of December 2024, NOAA and EPA officials said the information will be included in the forthcoming Harmful Algal Bloom and Hypoxia Research and Control Act (HABHRCA) National Assessment, which will be delayed until at least summer 2025.
+These officials also stated that they plan to include information about the national program's structure and resource needs in the assessment.
+GAO will continue to follow up on the agencies' efforts and progress.

 |